WeblateOrg/weblate/docs/contributing.rst

 ---------------

-The code should follow PEP-8 coding guidelines and should be formatted using :program:`black` code formatter (existing code still uses single quotes, new code should use double quotes, so include ``-S`` parameter when changing existing code).
+The code should follow PEP-8 coding guidelines and should be formatted using :program:`black` code formatter.

 To check the code quality, you can use :program:`flake8`, the recommended plugins are listed in :file:`.pre-commit-config.yaml` and it's configuration is placed in :file:`setup.cfg`.

-The easiest approach to enforce this is to install `pre-commit`_.
+The easiest approach to enforce all this is to install `pre-commit`_.
 Weblate repository contains configuration for it to verify the commited files are sane.
 After installing it (it is already included in the :file:`requirements-lint.txt`) eneble it by running ``pre-commit install`` in